 - Choose a piece of text near the top of the screen to use as the identifying data.
 This gives the best performance when the Web Option merge processor is trying to identify the screen. - Choose a piece of text that is unlikely to be duplicated on another screen.
-For example, thePROGRAM field that appears in CA 2E screens at the top left corner is not a good choice as an identifying field because it contains the same value for different screens within a multiple-screen function (for example, an DSPRCD3). - Ensure that the field you choose contains data that does not change between different invocations of the program.
+For example, the\PROGRAM field that appears in CA 2E screens at the top left corner is not a good choice as an identifying field because it contains the same value for different screens within a multiple-screen function (for example, an DSPRCD3). - Ensure that the field you choose contains data that does not change between different invocations of the program.

-For example, if you wanted to manually identify the following screen (an CA 2E-generated screen that does not include the SCREEN ID field):
+For example, if you wanted to manually identify the following screen (a CA 2E -generated screen that does not include the \SCREEN ID field):

-PROGRAM PGMMOD Corp Div 00000000000000000000000000000000000000 00000 Region ?
-Corp Div Description Description 00000000000000000000000000000000000 Region F3=Exit F4=Pro ompt F9=Go to 'Change' mode
+PROGRAM PGMMOD Corp Div 00000000000000000000000000000000000000 000 Region ?
+Corp Div Description 000000000000000000000000000 000000000 Region Description F3=Exit F4=Pro ompt F9=Go to 'Change' m ode